 Marshmallow root

 The Greek name for this plant is Althaea Officinalis, which literally means healer, workshop of an apothecary.
 In the Netherlands it is known as marshmallow leaf.
 Marshmallow root has an anti-inflammatory and soothing effect on the skin.
-The external use on eczema spots, boils and dermatitis has been described.
+The external use on eczema spots and dermatitis has been described.

 Ectoine